• Skip to primary navigation

 • Place roast on the preheated smoker directly on the grates.
 Close smoker lid and smoke for about 4 1/2 to 5 hours or 1/2 hour for every pound of roast approximately.

-• Slice and roast and serve immediately.
+• Slice roast and serve immediately.

 Nutrition Information